ssmirr/appdev-chapters/tips-and-tricks.md

 Windows: <kbd>Ctrl</kbd> + <kbd>P</kbd>

 And then fuzzily search for its name.
-For example, you could type "phco" to get to **ph**hotos_**co**ntroller.rb and the list would quickly narrow to bring that file to the top of the list.
+For example, you could type "phco" to get to **ph**otos_**co**ntroller.rb and the list would quickly narrow to bring that file to the top of the list.

 ![](/assets/quick-open-file.gif)